-Resolve to thank your body for what it can accomplish, rather than shame it for what it cannot yet do.
+1. Resolve to thank your body for what it can accomplish, rather than shame it for what it cannot yet do.

 There are millions, hell, probably billions of people on earth who don’t, or even more unfortunately, can’t run for fun.
 So thank your body for allowing you to enjoy this sport.
 Thank it every day, through good runs, and even perceived bad runs.

 Go ahead and make up your best running version of that bumper sticker (“A bad run is still better than no run”.
 Or, in my world “A bad run is still better than a good day of housework” ha!), and repeat it often.

-Resolve to stop comparing your running accomplishments and abilities to others.
+2. Resolve to stop comparing your running accomplishments and abilities to others.

-Resolve to be happy for other runner’s accomplishments, no matter how big or small.
+3. Resolve to be happy for other runner’s accomplishments, no matter how big or small.

 Mother Hen Heather lecture time: jealousy looks bad on everyone.
 Belittling someone else’s accomplishment because it’s not a big deal in your personal running world isn’t cool.
 We are all in this together, it’s not called an endurance community for nothing.
 Be supportive: it’s contagious!

-Resolve to BELIEVE that you are capable of that big, scary goal.
+4. Resolve to BELIEVE that you are capable of that big, scary goal.

 Listen, I completely understand this one because I’ve been there myself.
 It’s hard to look at others who seem (or frankly, are) more experienced, better prepared, faster, stronger, etc. and believe that you have any business toeing a start line in their company.

-Resolve to stick to your training plan.
+5. Resolve to stick to your training plan.

 Dreams and goals are awesome, but they don’t work very well without a plan.
 Yeah, sometimes you can fake your way to the finish line (believe me, been there, done that) but it’s so much more rewarding when you put in the effort.
 I promise.
 It’s worth it.

-Resolve to practice and appreciate rest.
+6. Resolve to practice and appreciate rest.

 Rest days and cutback weeks are such an integral part of a training program, yet they are something that our society has been conditioned to despise.
 There is such a misconception that doing more is better, and downtime makes you weaker.
 This couldn’t be further from the truth.

 There is no prize for running the most miles, no special badge for “not missing a Monday”, and certainly no gauge that measures your actual level of “beast mode”.
 Which leads me to my next point:

-Resolve to listen to – and respect – your body’s needs.
+7. Resolve to listen to – and respect – your body’s needs.

 Running is a lifetime sport, but only if you take care of your body.
 The world won’t stop spinning if you have to take an unplanned rest day, but do you know what will stop your running world temporarily?
 A stress fracture.

-Resolve to share your joy of running with someone else.
+8. Resolve to share your joy of running with someone else.

 Invite a new friend out to the trail.
 Offer to accompany a co-worker who really wants to start the Couch to 5K program, but doesn’t know where to begin.
 Or, just go run some miles with friends!
 Sharing your love for running with others is one of the most rewarding gifts you can give!

-Resolve to have FUN.
+9. Resolve to have FUN.